-Tooth Extractions – Goodlettsville, TN
+Tooth Extractions Goodlettsville

-The overwhelming majority of the time, our team is able to save even the most damaged teeth, but we’re not miracle workers!
+The overwhelming majority of the time, our team can save even the most damaged teeth, but we’re not miracle workers!
 If the situation calls for it, our patients can trust us to provide safe, effective, and most of all, comfortable tooth extractions in Goodlettsville, TN.
 While it’s never our first choice, it’s an option that enables us to quickly get patients out of pain and replace their problem tooth with a much more reliable restoration, such as a dental implant.

 Why Choose Goodlettsville Smiles for Tooth Extractions?

-• Dental Sedation is Available
+- Dental Sedation is Available to Calm Anxious Individuals

-• Wisdom Tooth Extractions Performed In-House
+- Wisdom Tooth Extractions Performed In-House

 Reasons Why Tooth Extractions Are Necessary